alphagov/government-service-design-manual/service-manual/governance/governance-principles.md

 The best way to gauge progress, check on the mood of the delivery team and assure a service is by meeting them face-to-face in their workspace.
 There are several ways to do this without adding overhead.
 These include:

-* at [daily stand-up meetings](/service-manual/agile/features-of-agile#daily-stand-up) — these last 10 – 15 minutes and team members give updates on work completed the previous day, work being taken on that day, and any blockers
+* at [daily stand-up meetings](/service-manual/agile/features-of-agile#daily-stand-up) -- these last 10 to 15 minutes and team members give updates on work completed the previous day, work being taken on that day, and any blockers

 * [regular planning sessions](/service-manual/agile/features-of-agile#sprint-planning) at the beginning of each iteration, where the team commits to work to be done